 In our previous blog post, Attachments in Phishing 101, we introduced how attackers use attachments in a malicious manner.
 In this post, we introduce two common email attachments and show how these files are used to deliver malware or redirect you to dangerous websites.

 If you opened attachments (e.g. PDFs, spreadsheets) in the past and nothing bad happened, you will likely continue opening attachments in the future without much care.
 Nevertheless, you are likely to be more careful with attachments with an unfamiliar file format.

 We will show you step by step how malicious Excel and malicious PDF attachments can behave in Windows environment.

 Malicious macros in Excel

 Using Excel macros is a common way for attackers to run malicious commands on a victim’s computer.
 Macros can be very useful for task automation in Excel, but they also enable other commands to be run with little to no user interaction.

-In some companies, macro-enabled files are blocked in email (this is a good security measure).
+In some companies, macro-enabled files are blocked in an email (this is a good security measure).
 Sometimes attackers use Excel version 4.0 macros, also known as XLM-macros.
 This way the file is not interpreted as a macro-enabled document, unlike a modern Visual Basic Application (VBA) -based macro document, and therefore is not blocked.

 Here’s a clip of one example of malicious macros in Excel:

 - The victim receives an urgent email with .xls file attachment

 - Victim previews the file in Outlook

 - As the preview doesn’t seem to work, the victim opens the file in Excel

 - The victim follows the instructions and enables editing and content

 - The hidden script activates and takes the victim to a malicious website